Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 <img alt="Report" title="EGF" src="images/analysis_1_chapter.png" width="600">
 </p>

 The first line summarises the results for the FASTQ directory, followed by a table of key statistics.
 A histogram of filtered read lengths is displayed.
 If we have mostly full length reads (e.g. linearised plasmids or plasmids from rapid barcoding kit), then the peak can be used for estimating the size of the plasmid.
-Wrong size indicate large structural variation (insertion / deletion), sample mixup or errors in the sample spreadsheet.
+Wrong size indicates large structural variation (insertion / deletion), sample mixup or errors in the sample spreadsheet.

-Section first page:
+Section (first page): coverage plot

 <p align="center">
 <img alt="Report" title="EGF" src="images/analysis_1.png" width="600">